judge2005/BambuLights/README.md

 ![Lights in action](docs/IMG_0339.jpg)
 # Software
 This project uses PlatformIO IDE.
 It is easy to build and upload to the hardware if you have PlatformIO installed.
 Just check out the repo and open it in PlatformIO.
+There are builds for three modules:

+- ESP32 PICO D4 - this should work on any other 'original' ESP32 module such as the WROOM.
+This build uses pin 27 for the LED connection by default
+- ESP32-S3 - this uses pin 16 by default
+- ESP32-C3 - this uses pin 3 by default

 There are two artifacts:
 - firmware.bin - the firmware!
 - littlefs.bin - the GUI